earthly/website/blog/_posts/2021-09-30-awk-examples.md

  - awk
 ---
 </p>
-> awk exists so that [some] guy can rag on any data processing tool made after the year 1990.
+> Awk exists so that [some] guy can rag on any data processing tool made after the year 1990.
 > "I processed 500 Petabytes with awk on a single server once I don't see why this is needed"
 >
 > Reddit User [BufferUnderpants](https://www.reddit.com/r/programming/comments/pank18/comment/ha6hzg0/?utm_source=reddit&utm_medium=web2x&context=3)

-I have a confession to make - I don't know how to use Awk.
+I have a confession to make : I don't know how to use Awk.
 Or at least I didn't know how to use it before I started writing this article.
-But yet, the people I know who use it and use it well seem to have a text processing superpower and, I want that power.
+I would hear people mention AWK and how often they used it, and I was pretty certain I was missing out on some minor superpower.

+Like this little off hand comment by [Bryan Cantrill](https://www.youtube.com/watch?v=2wZ1pCpJUIM):

+> I write three or four Awk programs a day.
+And these are one-liners.
+These super quick programs.

 It turns out Awk is pretty simple.
 It has only a couple of conventions and only a small amount of syntax.
-It's designed to be easy to learn, easy to write, and easy to throw away.
+It's straightforward to learn, and once you understand it, it will come in handy more often than you'd think.

 So in this article, I will teach myself, and you, the basics of Awk.
-I'm going to use Awk to look at book reviews and pick my next book to read. **If you read through the article and maybe even try an example or two, you should have no problem writing Awk scripts by the end of it.** And you probably don't even need to install anything because Awk is everywhere.
+To do this, I will use Awk to look at book reviews and pick my next book to read.  **If you read through the article and maybe even try an example or two, you should have no problem writing Awk scripts by the end of it.** And you probably don't even need to install anything because Awk is everywhere.

 ## What Is Awk

-> I write three or four Awk programs a day.
-These are one-liners.
-These are super quick programs I can throw away.
->
-> Bryan Cantrill

 Awk is a record processing tool written by Aho, Kernighan, and Weinberger in 1977.
 Its name is an acronym of their names.

-They created it following the success of the line processing tools `sed`, and `grep`.
+They created it following the success of the line processing tools `sed` and `grep`.
 Awk was initially an experiment by the authors into whether text processing tools could be extended to deal with numbers.
 If grep lets you search for lines, and sed lets you do replacements in lines then awk was designed to let you do calculations on lines.
 It will be clear what that means once I take us through some examples.

 ## How to Install `gawk`

 > The biggest reason to learn Awk is that it's on pretty much every single linux distribution.
-You might not have perl or python.
+You might not have perl or Python.
 You *will* have Awk.
 Only the most minimal of minimal linux systems will exclude it.
 Even busybox includes awk.
 That's how essential it's viewed.
 >
 > [cogman10](https://news.ycombinator.com/item?id=28447825)

 Awk is part of the Portable Operating System Interface (POSIX).
-This means its already on your MacBook and your Linux server.
+This means it's already on your MacBook and your Linux server.
 There are several versions of Awk, but for the basics, whatever Awk you have will do.

 If you can run this, you can do the rest of this tutorial: